Born 1939, Geelong, Victoria. Lived and worked Sydney. Died 1993, Pretty Beach, New South Wales.

-Born in Geelong in 1939, Ian Burn spent much of his career working in London, then New York after graduating from the National Gallery of Art School in Melbourne.
-In London, Burn began collaborating with Art and Language, a collaborative group who produced the publication Art-Language and included artists Roger Cutforth, Joseph Kosuth and Mel Ramsden.
-Returning to Australia in 1977 Burn became involved in the Art Workers Union (AWU), a political and social platform that championed artists’ rights and helped change the landscape and expectations under which artists work in Australia.
-From 1980 onward, together with artist and social activist Ian Millis, he worked on a number of initiatives to further the cause of the labor movement, including Union Media Services and the Art and Working Life program.
+Ian Burn was a conceptual artist, curator and writer who spent the first part of his career working in London and New York.
+It was here that he began working with Art & Language, a collaborative group who produced the publication Art-Language and whose members included artists Roger Cutforth, Joseph Kosuth and Mel Ramsden.
+Returning to Australia in 1977 Burn became involved in the Art Workers Union (AWU), a political and social platform that championed artists’ rights and helped change the landscape and expectations under which artists worked in Australia.
+From 1980 onwards, together with artist and social activist Ian Millis, he worked on a number of initiatives to further the cause of the labor movement, including Union Media Services and the Art and Working Life program.
 Burn died by accidental drowning in 1993.